kuwakado/CRPRF/README.md

 ```

 In the three exmples above, the code of OpenSSL HMAC is identical.
-However, the execution times are all different even if the message length is the same.
+However, their execution times are different even if the message length is the same.
 For example, when the message length is zero, they are 3740  [clocks], 3660 [clocks], and 3420 [clocks], respectively.
 In my experience, the median execution times for Open SSL HMAC, as well as others, do not stabilize until after a significant number of iterations (--repeatCount option).